ovh/venom/executors/web/README.md

       ConfirmPopup: true
 ```

 History actions allow you to manipulate browser history actions.
-The following action are available:
+The following actions are available:
 * back
 * refresh
 * forward